pallets-eco/flask-security/docs/features.rst

 Password Reset/Recovery
 -----------------------

-Password reset and recovery is available for when a user forgets his or her password.
+Password reset and recovery is available for when a user forgets their password.
 Flask-Security sends an email to the user with a link to a view which they can reset their password.
 Once the password is reset they are automatically logged in and can use the new password from then on.
 Password reset links can be configured to expire after a specified amount of time.

+As with password change - this will update the the user's ``fs_uniquifier`` attribute which will invalidate all existing sessions AND (by default) all authentication tokens.

 User Registration